Corona-Studio/MojangGameReleaseNoteParser/README.md

 # MojangGameReleaseNoteParser

-A small program used to get release noes from mojang server.
-And convert it to the flowdocument.
+A small program used to get release notes from Mojang server.
+And convert it to the flow document.

 # How To Use